Adria-F/JustKill/README.md

 # Just Kill

 It's a top-down survival zombie shooter game.
 You need to survive for as long as possible with your friends.
-Tests has been done with 4 players but the game can theoretically handle more.
+Tests have been done with 4 players but the game can theoretically handle more.

 ## Authors
 * **Adrià Ferrer** - [Adria-F](https://github.com/Adria-F)